wingedpanther/nmbi/content/posts/nmbi/how-to-apply-visa.md

  3. Type of visa is **Single entry**, **long stay for employement**
  4. Host Body - enter name of your employer and their address
  5. If everythiong goes well you will get AVATS application form.
 Keep it saved on your device and also note down Visa/application reference number that started with IRL.

  ## VFS Appointment

  1. Visit [VFS website](https://www.vfsvisaonline.com/IrelandShoppingCart/pages/Authorization.aspx)
+ 2. Visa category: Long Stay
- 2. Fill all inoformation as per your passport
+ 3. Fill all inoformation as per your passport
- 3. Visa Application Reference/Transaction Number  - enter your AVATS reference number(mentioned above point #5)
+ 4. Visa Application Reference/Transaction Number  - enter your AVATS reference number(mentioned above point #5)
- 4. Complete the payment and do not forget to save the application and receipt that you will get during the process
+ 5. Complete the payment and do not forget to save the application and receipt that you will get during the process